mkrapp/training2025-12/git_local.md

 `git add README.md`

+> [!TIP]
-[!TIP] If you commit message is one line, you can use `-m` to add commit message in one command
+> If your commit message is one line, you can use `-m` to add commit message in one command

 `git commit -m "Add learning section to README"`

 Check the log:

+> [!TIP]
-[!TIP] If you want a simplified view of commits, you can indicate one line
+> If you want a simplified view of commits, you can indicate one line

 `git log --oneline`